 "When I was first asked to come to Olivet University, I made a rather extensive study concerning the theological validity of the university.
 I read all the articles on the internet at that time that were critical of Olivet University.
 I even took a trip to Hong Kong to appear before an investigative committee.
 I wanted to be certain that I would not be associated with a cult or a university that had a false theology.
 After my extensive study, I am thoroughly convinced that the purpose of Olivet University was to win the world to Christ, that they were missional, they were evangelical and they had a very deep love for Jesus Christ who is the Lord.
 Because of my conviction I had felt good over the years of being a leader at Olivet University and working together with other groups related to Olivet University."

 Dr. Geoff Tunnicliffe, the CEO of the World Evangelical Alliance, issued the following statement:

 "I want to state unreservedly after almost seven years of working with Olivet University as one of our members that I fully support their evangelical orthodoxy.
 In addition, I want to affirm Dr. David Jang's theological orthodoxy.
 I have spent many hours over the last number of years with Dr. Jang discussing theology.
 There has never been a doubt in my mind of his deep commitment to Christ and his evangelical understanding of the scriptures."

-Dr. Richard Land, president of The Ethics & Religious Liberty Commission and executive editor of CP, said in response to CT's article:
+Dr. Richard Land, president of The Southern Baptist Convention's The Ethics & Religious Liberty Commission and executive editor of CP, said in response to CT's article:

 "Upon meeting with Christian Post leaders I found them to be earnest, sincere followers of Christ who were interested in using new media to reach a new generation with the Gospel.
 And during the months of relationship with The Christian Post, I had nothing but positive experiences that confirmed their Christian and evangelistic Great Commission emphasis."